Type Confusion¶

 IntegerArray and BooleanArray¶

-) and are restricted by what is allowed as indices by NumPy.
-To access the arrays they represent, useidx.array
+IntegerArrayandBooleanArrayshould not be thought of as arrays.
+They do not have the methods thatnumpy.ndarraywould have.
+They also have fixed dtypes (intpandbool_) and are restricted by what is allowed as indices by NumPy.
+To access the arrays they represent, useidx.arrayoridx.raw.Right:

 idx = IntegerArray(np.array([0, 1])) idx.array[0]